 You can also express your side of the story, such as when you get home after a hard day at work and fighting traffic, you’re really beat, and 1) you need a break or little down time, and 2) you don’t feel like you can give her the quality of attention that she deserves when you’re that tired.

-Since in this case, you’re the “bad guy”, you might suggest a workaround, for example, she agrees that maybe you get a half-hour or so to just relax, shower, lie down or whatever works, and then the two of you will talk and see how her day went.
+Since in this case, you’re the “bad guy”, you might suggest a workaround, for example, she agrees that maybe you get a half-hour or so after you get home to just relax, shower, lie down or whatever works, and then the two of you will talk and see how her day went, as well as how your day went too.

-If she agrees, it is really important that you keep your agreement, or else your credibility will be damaged.
+If she agrees to this, it is really important that you keep your agreement, or else your credibility will be damaged.
 If needed, on special days where you’re really beat, you should have an agreement that it’s OK for you to tell her about what’s up, and have the freedom to maybe take an hour nap, or whatever you need.
-But don’t make this a frequent occurrence
+But don’t make this a frequent occurrence.

 Many years ago, I read about a practice called “Clearing”.
 It’s pretty simple, but it’s also powerful.